 Quenching – Dead Time – Geiger Counters

 The quenching gas molecules have a weaker affinity for electrons than the chamber gas does; therefore, the ionized atoms of the chamber gas readily take electrons from the quenching gas molecules.
 Thus, the ionized molecules of quenching gas reach the chamber wall instead of the chamber gas.
-The ionized molecules of the quenching gas are neutralized by gaining an electron, and the energy liberated does not cause further ionization, but causes dissociation of the molecule.
-This type of quenching is known as self-quenching or internal-quenching, since tubes stop the discharge without external assistance.
+The ionized molecules of the quenching gas are neutralized by gaining an electron, and the energy liberated does not cause further ionization but causes dissociation of the molecule.
+This type of quenching is known as self-quenching or internal quenching since tubes stop the discharge without external assistance.

-Detection of Alpha, Beta and Gamma Radiation using Geiger-Mueller Counter
+Detection of Alpha, Beta, and Gamma Radiation using Geiger-Mueller Counter

 There are two main types of Geiger tube construction:

-Sometimes, a “pancake” design of the Geiger-Mueller tube is prefered.
-This detector is a flat Geiger tube with a thin mica window of larger area.
+Sometimes, a “pancake” design of the Geiger-Mueller tube is preferred.
+This detector is a flat Geiger tube with a thin mica window of a larger area.
 Flat Geiger tubes like this are known as “pancake” tubes.
 Such tubes are fitted with a wire screen to protect them.
-This design provides larger detecting area and thus higher efficiency to make checking quicker.
+This design provides a larger detecting area and thus higher efficiency to make checking quicker.
 However, the pressure of the atmosphere against the low pressure of the fill gas limits the window size due to the limited strength of the window membrane.